Contents

 Camcorder mode

 Camcorder mode can only be used with an SDI input.
-Having the time code inside the SDI signal is required.
+The time code must be inside the SDI signal.

-1. Tap Camcorder and enable the slider to the right until green.
+- Tap the Camcorder button and enable the slider to the right until green.

 Standby and Record modes